 You finally got your light roast V60 tasting bright and clean.
-Then you opened a bag of medium roast and it brewed muddy, bitter, and flat.
-The recipe did not break — the beans changed underneath it.
+Then you opened a bag of medium roast, ran the same recipe, and the cup came out muddy and flat.
+The recipe didn’t break.
+The beans changed underneath it.

-This guide walks you through the exact parameter shifts so a dialed-in light roast recipe becomes a dialed-in medium roast recipe.
+Three parameters need to shift so a dialed-in light roast recipe becomes a dialed-in medium roast recipe, without starting from scratch.

 You want a sweet, balanced cup with no bitter aftertaste.
 Three variables do most of the work:

 Medium roast beans are less dense and more porous than light roast.
-They release flavor (and CO₂) faster, so the same recipe over-extracts them — pulling out bitter, ashy compounds after the sweetness is already in the cup.
+They release flavor (and CO₂) faster, so the same recipe over-extracts them, pulling out bitter and ashy compounds after the sweetness is already in the cup.

 Three things change at once: